Learning in Repeated Interactions on Networks: Model

 We assume that agents discount their future utilities at a common rate $\delta \in [0, 1)$.
 The expected utility of agent $i$ under strategy profile $\sigma$ is thus

-where $(1-\delta)$ is the normalization factor so that $u^i(\sigma) \in [0,1]$ for any $i$ and strategy profile $\sigma$.
 We call agents with $\delta=0$ \emph{myopic} and agents with $\delta>0$ \emph{strategic}.
-Myopic agents fully discount future payoffs and choose their actions in each period to maximize the expected flow utilities.
+Myopic agents fully discount future payoffs and choose their actions in each period to maximize expected flow utilities.

-We note that regardless of whether agents are strategic or myopic, the sole benefit of observing others' past actions is to learn about the state.
+Regardless of whether agents are strategic or myopic, the sole benefit of observing others' past actions is to learn about the state.
 That is, others' actions reflect the signals they receive, and thus observing others' actions can help agents make better inferences about the state.
-This pure informational motive is an important feature of the model: each agent's stage utility depends only on his own action and the state, and it is independent of the actions of the others.
+This pure informational motive is an important feature of the model: each agent's flow utility depends only on his own actions and the state, and it is independent of the actions of the others.